In recent times, tax refund anticipation loans have become increasingly prevalent.

-This usually works out well for everyone involved.
-The tax professional or company can get a jump on tax-season business, and earn a loyal customer base at the same time.
+This arrangement typically benefits all parties involved.
+The tax professional or company gains a head start on tax-season business, building a loyal customer base in the process.

-To pour salt in the wound, the DeJolie family also states in their claim that they were charged $157.05 for the tax preparation portion of the loan, but the invoice they received at the signing was only for $145 even.
-They state that they also received a charge for $9.75, for a credit check.
+Adding to their grievances, the DeJolie family asserts that they were billed $157.05 for the tax preparation portion of the loan, yet the invoice they received during signing only showed $145.
+Additionally, a $9.75 charge for a credit check was levied.

-How can a normal person protect himself from hidden fees and charges they did not agree to in a loan contract?
+How can the average person safeguard themselves against concealed fees and charges not agreed upon in a loan contract?

-Don’t let them convince you your rights don’t matter.
-Take your time, or pay the fine.
-It’s your money and peace of mind; protect them both.
+Don’t allow them to diminish the importance of your rights.
+Take your time, or be prepared to face the consequences.
+It’s your money and peace of mind; both must be protected.